 The battle took place in 1864 as part of the Atlanta Campaign and involved some 150,000 troops, 35,000 horses, and almost 450 cannons.

-The visitor centre contains a small museum, while Peter Valentine Kolb’s farmhouse, which was also involved in the battle, has been fully restored to its former glory.
+The visitor center contains a small museum, while Peter Valentine Kolb’s farmhouse, which was also involved in the battle, has been fully restored to its former glory.

-The park’s 12 square kilometres manages to cram in almost 30 km of interpretive hiking trails, taking in artillery emplacements and earthwork defences.
+The park manages to cram in almost 19 miles of interpretive hiking trails, taking in artillery emplacements and earthwork defenses.

 The park is around 12 minutes west of downtown Smyrna by road.